jkaminsky2/dataX/README.md

 3. Follow the steps outlined there on how to upload the image
 4. Navigate to Lambda and create a new function via an image
 5. Link the Lambda function to the image you created
+6. Remember to change the creditantials for pinata to your own pinataJWT and pinataGateway